linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 done
 ```

-### **Explanation**:
+In this Bash script:

+- The predefined `USER` and `IP` are used for the login attempt.
-- The script sends a Pushbullet notification with a link to the `approve_login.php` page.
+- Pushbullet is used to send a notification with a link to the PHP approval page.
-- It checks the approval status from the `status.php` page by polling at regular intervals.
+- The script checks the approval status from the `status.php` endpoint.
+- If the user approves the login, the script prompts for an OTP.
-- If approved, it asks the user for an OTP and grants access if the OTP is correct.
+- If the OTP is correct, the login is allowed.
+If it's incorrect or denied, access is rejected.
-- If denied, the script terminates with "Access Denied."

-### **2. Install `jq` for JSON parsing**
+#### **Install `jq` for JSON parsing:**

-If `jq` is not already installed, install it using:
+Ensure `jq` is installed to parse the JSON response from the PHP service:

 ```bash
 sudo apt install jq